 This school is as bad or worse than what people say it is.
 The education is poor the school itself is really poor some teachers are pretty cool but some get on your nerves when you get on their bad side.
 Its a really dangerous place to be if your more of a lone wolf type.
 Gangs like to pick on quiet kids and make them fight for no reason just to tease them.
 The security doesnt do anything but just act like their going to do something like everyone ignores them.
 Overall its not a safe place to be.
 If you could go to another school do yourself a favor and dont hesitate into doing it.
 There are many great schools out there that you can benefit from.
 This school will probably end up being a juvenil jail.

-Alain Leroy Locke 3 College Preparatory Academy is a charter high school in Los Angeles.
-The principal of Alain Leroy Locke 3 College Preparatory Academy is Sabrina Ayala, who can be contacted at email@example.com.
-564 students go to Alain Leroy Locke 3 College Preparatory Academy and identify as Hispanic; Black, non-Hispanic; and Multiracial.
-29% of the Alain Leroy Locke 3 College Preparatory Academy students have "limited English proficiency."
-100% of the 564 students here have subsidized lunches.
+Alain Leroy Locke 3 College Preparatory Academy is a charter high school in Willowbrook.
+The principal of Alain Leroy Locke 3 College Preparatory Academy is Sabrina Ayala, who can be contacted at firstname.lastname@example.org.
+564 students attend Alain Leroy Locke 3 College Preparatory Academy and identify mostly as Hispanic; Black, non-Hispanic; and Multiracial.
+29% of the Alain Leroy Locke 3 College Preparatory Academy students are "limited in English proficiency."
+100% of the 564 students here are paying reduced lunch prices.
 The ratio of students to teachers at Alain Leroy Locke 3 College Preparatory Academy is 22:1. Ánimo Locke II College Preparatory Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts